Feedback Package

 Implementation Details:

-- Temporary Workspace: Creates temp directory prefix
+- Temporary Directory: Creates temp directory with prefix

-- Browser: Automatically launches browser to show review page
+- Browser Launch: Automatically launches browser using

-- Content Rendering:
+openpackage - Content Rendering:

-- Markdown: Uses marked.js library on client side
+- Markdown: Uses

 - Plain text: Safe HTML escaping for display